BlueSocksFFF/cs396-assignmt/README.md

-# robots_simul
-## cs396 assignment 8
+# Evoluation Simulation using Robots

 ## To Run
 ```
 python search.py
 ```

-## Goal of the Design
+## Goal of the Project
-Use parallel running to simulate the adaption in genetics and morphologies of randomized creatures.
-The goal is to move positively to the x direction.
+The project aims to simulate the process of evolution.
+What is life and how does life forms evolve in a world?
+While people mainly believe in the idea of "Survival of the fitness" from Darwinism, it is hard to evolve robots in this way.
+With the use of computation, we can simulate how robots would evolve in a world dedicated to one single goal: To walk/crawl/swim to the furthest in limited time.

-## What I did?
+## Methods
+### Population and random seed

 Updated 5 ways to randomly modify and mutate:
 1. Change the weights